-When CPU frequency control is performed by using a command, the settings changed by the command are given higher priority regardless of whether the group is started or stopped.
-Note that the settings changed by the command is discarded after the server is stopped/started or suspended/resumed, so that CPU frequency is controlled by the server.
+When CPU frequency control is performed by using a command or the Cluster WebUI, the settings changed by the command or Cluster WebUI are given higher priority regardless of whether the group is started or stopped.
+Note that the settings changed by the command or Cluster WebUI is discarded after the server is stopped/started or suspended/resumed, so that CPU frequency is controlled by the server.